CreoWis/next-js-launchpad/README.md

 - ui folder can contain granular level components like _button_, _dialog_, _input_ etc which can be used to build other components.
 - use given folders for various kinds of files.
 E.g. _types should reside in types folder_

-NOTE: Check granular level README for overiding rules (if any).
+NOTE: Check granular level conventions below for overiding rules (if any).
 If there are cases where industry standards over-ride the rules mentioned above, please feel free to use them.
 For example convention for naming hooks.

 > <a id="convention">Conventions for src/components</a>

 - ui components will go inside the ui folder
 - each component will be a folder of its own.
 Sub-components, if any will reside in the same folder.
 Each such folder will have index.ts file which will export all components.
 E.g. `export { Footer as default } from './footer';`
 - separate folder for routes.
 E.g. about-us route will have a folder by the same name inside component folder which will have other components inside it.

 Example: take a look at the `footer` component.